chris234567/Dell-Night-Light/README.md

 ---

-This program was implemented with Powershell because of its communication capabilites with the Windows operating system.
-This an essential trait when setting tasks.
+This program was implemented with Powershell because of its communication capabilites with the Windows operating system and therefore with the Task Scheduler.

-Currently the user data is stored in a JSON file, alternatively it could be implemented bz a DataBase like MySQL.
+Currently the user data is stored in a JSON file, alternatively it could be implemented with a DataBase like MySQL.

 See source code in src subfolder.